DecentraSol/simple-address-book/README.md

-# A descentralized address book with OrbitDB and Svelte
+# A decentralized address book with OrbitDB and Svelte

 Enter your own address and store it locally in your browser storage, share your contact data via qr-code without an app server or cloud.